CurrySoftware/elm-shared-state-example/README.md

 ![Overview View](resources/OverviewView.svg)

-Most submodules need information held by the `State`, thus it is passed to the `view` functions.
+Since most submodules need information held by the `State`, it is passed to the `view` functions.
-The modules display the respective view using both the shared state and their module.
+The modules display the respective view using both the shared state and their own module.

 ## Discussion